openjs-foundation/cross-project-council/CPC-CHARTER.md

 **Contributors**: contribute code or other artifacts, but do not have the right to commit to the code base.
 Contributors work with the Project's Collaborators to have code committed to the code base.
-A Contributor may be promoted to a Collaborator by the Project's Maintainers.
+A Contributor may be promoted to a Collaborator by the Project's Governing Body.
 Contributors should rarely be encumbered by the CPC or Board.

 **Collaborator**: a Contributor within a Project that has made significant and valuable contributions and has been given commit-access to that Project repository.

-**Maintainer**: a Collaborator within a Project elected to represent the Project in an official decision making role as defined in the Project's governance policies.
+**Governing Body**: a  group of Collaborators within a Project elected to represent the Project in an official decision making role as defined in the Project's governance policies.